saphanaacademy/Spatial/ESRI_S4HANA/demoHowTo.md

 Here is a list of the equipment prerequisites for this exercise.
 A link to the prerequisites page is farther below.

 * A fully activated S/4HANA on-premise trial system
-* An SAP HANA system: for this exercise we can use the HANA database on (a) S/4HANA or (b) in SAP Cloud Platform
+* An SAP HANA system: for this exercise you can use the HANA database on (a) S/4HANA or (b) in SAP Cloud Platform
 * An SAP Analytics Cloud (SAC) account

 Here are the knowledge prerequisites for this exercise.